jatinselmokar/jatinselmokar.github.io/_posts/2020-05-28-face-recognition.md

 cv2.destroyAllWindows()
 ```

-### Face Detection
+## Face Detection

 Since an image can have multiple objects besides face, it is important for us to crop out just the face part before sending it to the model to extract embeddings.
 To accomplish this, OpenCV's pre-trained Caffe deep learning model is used.
-The pre-trained model outputs face detections and the along with the coordinates of the detection.
-The model also outputs the probability of the detection.
+The pre-trained model outputs face detections and associated probabilities along with the coordinates of the detection.

 To reduce noise in the detections, a confidence limit is used to filter out weak face detections.

 ``` python
 detector = cv2.dnn.readNetFromCaffe(protoPath, modelPath)